 What we are doing to tackle food waste

 Yeo Valley is continually striving to reduce the environmental impact of our operations.
-We're already doing a great deal to minimise waste in our processes.
 Our strategy is to produce as little waste as possible in the first place and recycle the vast majority of the waste we do actually produce.